gmagro24/sgRNA-Analysis-on-POLR2A-Gene-/README.md

 ---

 ## Overview
-This project is structures intot he follwoing major compnenets
+This project is structured into the follwoing major componets:
-- Exploratory Data Analysis (EDA) - Charcterizing guide RAN sequence and experimental conditions.
+- Exploratory Data Analysis (EDA) - Charcterizing guide RNA sequence and experimental conditions.
 - Feature Engineering - Creating numeric and categorical features from sequence and experimental metadata.
 - Principal Component Analysis (PCA) - Identifying the main drivers of variance across sequence and experimental features.
-- Predictive Modeling = Training and evaluation multiple machine learning models.
+- Predictive Modeling - Training and evaluating multiple machine learning models.
 - Evalutaion - Comparing preformance using RMSE and corrleation, with emphasis on sequence vs experimental predictors.